vershininzai/jooqGen/README.md

 ~~~~

 ### How to use
-You can put checkout JooqGen in your project and, if necessary,
+You can put class JooqGen in your project and, if necessary,
 run it to update the generated classes when changes in liquibase scripts

 ### Run